-Policy 6.3.1: Prioritize pedestrian and bicycle infrastructure within Bloomington and to connect with surrounding communities.
+Policy 6.1.6: Prioritize pedestrian and bicycle infrastructure within Bloomington and to connect with surrounding communities.

-Policy 6.3.2: Encourage and require (where legally feasible) new private developments to dedicate easements or right of way and provide improvements for pedestrian and bicycle facilities to complete the connectivity in the networks.
+Policy 6.1.7: Encourage and require (where legally feasible) new private developments to dedicate easements or right of way and provide improvements for pedestrian and bicycle facilities to complete the connectivity in the networks.

-Policy 6.3.3: Enhance the pedestrian and bicycle network with benches, pedestrian-scaled lighting, bicycle parking, street trees and landscaping, interpretive stations, public art, and/or other features to further improve the physical conditions that support walking and biking.
+Policy 6.1.8: Enhance the pedestrian and bicycle network with benches, pedestrian-scaled lighting, bicycle parking, street trees and landscaping, interpretive stations, public art, and/or other features to further improve the physical conditions that support walking and biking.

-Policy 6.3.4: Require pedestrian-friendly design features.
+Policy 6.1.9: Encourage, and when possible require, pedestrian-friendly design features.